tewarid/dotnet-tools/README.md

 Send/receive data using UDP/IP.

 ### WebSocket Tool
 Connect and send/receive binary data using WebSocket.
+Requires Windows 8 or better.